 When starting from scratch, the average person spends around $8,000 to fill an apartment and even more to furnish an entire house.
 Keep this price tag in mind and start a budget – or even a savings account – for your home furnishings to help prevent empty rooms and empty wallets.

 Start with all of your essentials.
 What will you absolutely need to live?
 Somewhere to sleep, eat, a place to sit, storage perhaps?
 Determine which rooms you will spend the most time in and make it a priority to fill these rooms first.
+If you have anything in your current inventory, look and see what can be used from it and utilize those items as well.

 Set a budget and stick to it, even if you absolutely love that chair that’s $50 more than you wanted to spend!